 The notice shall specify the exact location and nature of the defect, the injury sustained and the names of the witnesses known at the time by the claimant.
 It is a great idea to take photographs of the defective condition before it is repaired.
 You should also measure any drop off in the height of the defect and take a picture showing the ruler or tape measure.

-Our No Fee Promise For Michigan Broken Sidewalk Cases
+Take Advantage of Our No Fee Promise for Michigan Broken Sidewalk Cases

 Contact Our Michigan Sidewalk Defect Lawyers

 Call our law firm now at (800) 606-1717 to speak with one of our Michigan trip and fall accident lawyers about your case.
 You can also submit the Get Help Now box on this page or chat with the online operator and an attorney will be in contact with you soon.
 If you have a case, we will start working on it immediately.